nGaLe7/exercises/Gale_455111948_Design&Dev_WDV2/README.txt

 need to hide nav items for unidentified users and users that should not access parts of the site eg. register user for admin only
 (requires scripting with ajax looking at $_session)

+Check week 9 and connect for ajax code examples in use.